Today is Mewtwo’s birthday, and a reminder of Pokemon’s exciting lost roots.

 Nowhere else is this more exemplary than the events surrounding one of the game’s most familiar creatures, Mewtwo.

 And for a long while, that’s all we hear about it.
-It’s cryptic and strangely ominous, and it’s not until entering Cerulean Cave after the very end of the journey that we actually meet Mewtwo face to face.
+It’s cryptic and strangely ominous, and it’s not until entering Cerulean Cave after the very end of our journey that we actually meet Mewtwo face to face.

 No fanfare, no explanation, we just find the most powerful foe in the game without warning.
-All we needed were a couple hints at how scary this thing is, before it surprises us just when we’d forgotten about it.
+All we needed were a couple hints at how scary this thing is, before it surprises us just when we’d almost forgotten about it.

 Conversely, if Mewtwo had been introduced in the latest generation, it would probably be a much different story.
 Mewtwo would be right on the front of the box and tied directly into the overarching story.
 Every detail about its history would be uncovered before we finally battle it in a cinematic and well-foretold encounter.
 Maybe we’d befriend it and defeat it with kindness.